 Taking his grape growing even further, John started his own local nursery in Napa which he sold in 2004 to Sunridge Nurseries Inc. With a passion for the grapevine and after a number of years growing grapes, he has compiled several criteria which are of the utmost importance when choosing a vineyard site 1.
 Soil, 2.
 Weather, 3.
 Exposure, 4.
 Rootstocks & clones and 5.
 Trellis design & row direction.
 Their ranch encompasses 123 acres of which 60 are planted to vine.

-Caldwell specializes in a number of low production wines – their Signature Collection (proprietary red wines and a Cabernet Sauvignon), the Varietal Collection (focuses on specific 100% varietal wines including several not often seen varietals in Napa – Carmenere and Tannat) and the “Rocket Science” label which includes several Bordeaux varietals.
+Caldwell specializes in a number of low production wines – their Signature Collection (proprietary red wines and a Cabernet Sauvignon), the Varietal Collection (focuses on specific 100% varietal wines including several not often seen varieties in Napa – Carmenere and Tannat) and the “Rocket Science” label which includes several Bordeaux varieties.
 The Rocket Science name was decided on one evening by the owner to spoof those who said winemaking is not rocket science!
 A rocket scientist was also his wife’s fathers career.
 It is proprietary red blend, predominately Syrah, Cabernet Sauvignon & Merlot.
 It is a rich wine deep in flavors ranging from sage and herbs and also contains hints of vanilla as well as lots of fruit.

 The well-regarded Philippe Melka was their winemaker for many years and today Marbue Marke controls the primary wine making for Caldwell.